bnagy/gootool/README.md

 License
 =======

-None.
-BSD, whatever.
-This is a toy not a tool.
+Licenses are for software.
+This is an elaborate joke.